-The very first step to do that will be to create the directories.
-That is, the folders and files which we need to create to write codes and keep them structured for a well compiled and clean project.
+The very first step to take will be to create the directories.
+That is, the folders and files which we need to create to write codes and keep them structured for a well-compiled and clean project.
 Below is the list of files and folders needed:

 You can clearly see in the above image the folders and files we have used in the project in the left sidebar of the editor.
-But here arises a few questions:
+But here arise a few questions: